compulim/azure-webapp-for-containers-template/README.md

 #### Create service principal

 Service principal is the service account to access your resources.
-We will grant "Contributor" role to both Azure Container Registry and Azure Web App.
+We will grant "Contributor" role to both Azure Container Registry (for reading admin password) and Azure Web App (for deployment).

 > You will need to replace `scopes` with the `id` values from Azure Container Registry and Azure Web App.